BarryLiuCQ/RoboND-Kinematics-Project/README.md

 T_total= (T0_7 * R_corr)
 ```

-To check results we can evaluate the indivdual results when all thetas are equal to zero and compare it to rviz simulator values.
-I have used prety print (pprint) to show the resulting matrix as shown in below code.
+To check results we can evaluate the individual results when all thetas are equal to zero and compare it to rviz simulator values.
+I have used pretty print (pprint) to show the resulting matrix as shown in below code.

 ```python
 ### Numerically evaluate transforms (compare this to output of tf_echo/rviz)